£19.49 – £38.49

 Height: c.
 1 – 4 meters outdoors

-Characteristics: Resinous, aromatic, CBD, broad to narrow leaflets
+Characteristics: Resinous, aromatic, CBD, broad to narrow leaflets, black currant scents

 Grow Type: Outdoor, greenhouse, or indoor

-Specific qualities of live plants at the source site in Tashkurgan were noted by the collector, namely intense berry fruit aromas.
+Specific qualities of live plants at the source site in Tashkurgan were noted by the collector, namely intense black currant and berry fruit aromas.
 These transferred to the sieved resin.

-Under native conditions, the typical leaflet width of this Afghan landrace strain tends to the narrower end of the spectrum, but broad leaflets are not unusual.
-Within landrace populations from the wider Hindu Kush region, leaflet widths range from broad to narrow, as in authentic Chitrali and Mazari strains.
+Under native conditions, the typical leaflet width of this Afghan domesticate tends to the narrower end of the spectrum, but broad leaflets are not unusual.
+Within cultivated populations from the wider Hindu Kush region, leaflet widths range from broad to narrow, as in authentic Chitrali and Mazari strains.
 CBD and rarer cannabinoids are likely to be exhibited.

 12 seeds, 5 seeds